pombredanne/soter-1/README.md

 `wp security check-site`

 These commands will honor the ignored themes and plugins that you have configured on the plugin settings page.
-Additionally, you can configure ignored packages using the following commands in WP-CLI:

-`wp security ignore-plugin <slug>`

-`wp security ignore-theme <slug>`

-`wp security unignore-plugin <slug>`

-`wp security unignore-theme <slug>`

 ## Manual Usage
 Use `SSNepenthe\Soter\WPVulnDB\Client` to manually make requests to the WPVulnDB API.